Welcome to the site for Canadian cellist, professor of music, and Founder/Artistic Director of the Montreal Chamber Music Festival.

-Brott’s tours have taken him to four continents as soloist, recitalist and chamber musician.
-He was cellist in the Orford String Quartet (1980-1988) during which time he recorded 25 CD’s including the complete string quartets of Beethoven, which won the Grand Prix du Disque du Canada Award and two Juno Awards for Best Chamber Ensemble Classical Recording.
-During his tenure the CBC named the Quartet among the top ten Canadian classical ensembles of the 20th century.
-Denis Brott has appeared as guest cellist with many of the world’s finest ensembles including the Guarneri, Emerson, Tokyo, Fine Arts, St. Lawrence and Dover Quartets.
+Brott’s concert tours have taken him to four continents as soloist, recitalist and chamber musician.
+He was cellist in the Orford String Quartet for almost a decade during which time he recorded 25 discs including the complete string quartets of Beethoven, which won the Grand Prix du Disque Award and two Juno Awards for Best Chamber Ensemble Classical Recording.
+The quartet was named one of the top ten Canadian classical ensembles of the 20 th century.
+He has also appeared as guest artist with numerous world-renowned ensembles including the Guarneri, Emerson, Tokyo, Fine Arts and Dover Quartets.

-Denis Brott is the recipient of the Great Montrealer Award and the Queen Elizabeth II Diamond Jubilee Medal in recognition of his cultural contribution to Canada.
-In 2014, Canada’s Governor General bestowed upon him the Order of Canada for his outstanding achievement, dedication to the community and service to the nation.
-In December 2016, Denis Brott was invested into the Order of Montreal for his contribution to the international reputation of Montreal and his exemplary commitment to the community.
+Denis Brott is the recipient of the Great Montrealer Award and the Queen Elizabeth Diamond Jubilee Medal in recognition of his cultural contribution to Canada.
+In 2014, Canada’s Governor General David Johnston bestowed upon him the Order of Canada for his outstanding achievement, dedication to the community and service to the nation.
+In December 2016, Denis Brott was invested into the Order of Montreal for his notable contribution to the international reputation of Montreal and his exemplary commitment to the community.

 The list of his teachers includes some of the world’s finest cellists: Leonard Rose, Janos Starker, and Gregor Piatigorsky.
 At a young age, he won a succession of competitions, including the Washington D.C.
 Merriweather Post Competition, the Montreal Symphony Orchestra Competition, the Los Angeles Young Musicians Foundation Debut Award and the Munich International Cello Competition.
 He has been a jury member for numerous distinguished international competitions including the Munich Cello and Quartet Competitions and the Banff and Evian String Quartet Competitions.